elivz/vz_average.ee_addon/README.markdown

 * Add more data outputs including [weighted scoring](http://evanmiller.org/how-not-to-sort-by-average-rating.html) for better entry sorting.
 * More/better code examples for different scenarios.
 * Use the current entry if no entry_id is set.
-* Template tags providing access to the current user's previous ratings.
 * Hooks (what do y'all want?)